Apple M1X: Everything you need to know about Apple’s next processor

-The Apple M1X processor is rumoured to be the second Apple Silicon processor to launch, following on from the original M1 chip.
+The Apple M1X chip is rumoured to become the second chip in the Apple Silicon range, offering a faster performance than the original M1 processor.

-Reports suggest the Apple M1X chip will be housed inside the upcoming MacBook Pro 2021, although Apple is yet to confirm the existence of this laptop.
+Reports suggest the Apple M1X chip will be housed inside the upcoming MacBook Pro 2021, which is rumoured to be announced later today.

 What is the Apple M1X?